OpenVTON-Bench: A Large-Scale High-Resolution Benchmark for Controllable Virtual Try-On Evaluation: Dataset Details: Construction and Visualization

 \subsection{VLM-assisted Captioning with Gemini-2.0-Flash}

 To enable text-driven editing and fine-grained evaluation, we employed \textbf{Google Gemini-2.0-Flash}~\cite{gemini} for dense captioning.
-This model was selected for its superior speed and robust multimodal understanding, which are critical for processing large-scale datasets efficiently.
+This model was selected for its speed and robust multimodal understanding, which are critical for processing large-scale datasets efficiently.

 To ensure high-fidelity descriptions, we implemented a category-aware prompting strategy.
-We designed two distinct sets of structured prompts—one tailored for upper-body garments and another for lower-body garments.
-This specialization forces the model to attend to the most relevant attributes for each category (e.g., sleeve length and neckline for tops versus cut and pattern placement for bottoms) while strictly enforcing definitive language regarding fabric materials.
-The specific prompts used for each category are detailed below.
+We designed two distinct sets of structured prompts, one tailored for upper-body garments and another for lower-body garments.
+This specialization forces the model to attend to the most relevant attributes for each category, such as sleeve length and neckline for tops versus cut and pattern placement for bottoms, while strictly enforcing definitive language regarding fabric materials.
+The complete prompts are available in our open-source repository. \footnote{\url{https://github.com/RenxingIntelligence/OpenVTON-Bench}}